matiasconsiglio/project-4/README.md

     - Allows the user to click on "Session #number" to go inside each event and see different information and media from it.
     - Show the social media from ΠΛΤΤ Sessions for users to be able to reach and follow.
     - In case the user is logged in, the navbar won't show register and login, instead will show the option Logout.
-    - For resubmission, contact (model) was added to the project, now the user can contact the admin without needing to be logged in neither registered.
+    - For resubmission, contact (model) was added to the project, now the user can contact the admin without needing to be logged in nor registered.

 ![First blog approach](/assets/readme-images/first-run.png)